Anchor Chain and Rope Size Guide

 - Jimmy Green experience and customer feedback

-Weight and design of your bower (main anchor) and also the specification of your secondary anchoring system.
+- Weight and design of your bower (main anchor), taking into account the specification of your secondary anchoring system.

 All the individual parts need to be comparable in strength.
 The Anchor System is only as strong as the weakest link.

 The increased holding power of modern anchors means that all the joining elements are subjected to higher loads than ever before.